The Environmental Law Institute (ELI) is accepting applications to fill a position of Senior Manager of Attorney Education.

 - Independent ELI seminars and co-sponsored seminars

 - Facilitate all administrative and logistical aspects of the training events including speaker outreach, planning calls, and handling webinar technology and in-person event set up.
-Upon resuming normal in-person events (post-Covid), travel may be required.
+Some travel may be required.

 - Submit, manage, and track Continuing Legal Education applications with many states and for various programs